 We would like everyone on campus and in the community to feel welcome during their visit to the UMKC Women’s Center.
 Our friendly staff is always willing to assist with inquiries whether it be discussing programs, finding resources or just getting on-campus directions.
-Our office is open Monday through Friday, 8:00 am – 5:00 pm.
 Click here for contact and location information.

 Arzie joined the UMKC Women’s Center in August 2009, first serving as the Assistant Director until being named Director in June 2022.
 During her time with the Women’s Center, she has led the development and execution of gender equity programs and services for UMKC and the surrounding community including two unique, signature programs for the Women’s Center: the Her Art Project, a program that examines gender equity in the arts; and the Window Between Worlds Healing Arts program, a workshop series that uses art and creative expression as tools for healing and self-care.
 As Director, Arzie leads the staff in the strategies to create equitable and inclusive spaces on campus where students can be engaged as they persist and succeed at UMKC.
 Prior to joining the Women’s Center staff, Arzie worked as the Student Services Coordinator for the UMKC Office of Multicultural Student Affairs and Program Coordinator for the UMKC African American History & Culture House.
 With several years in higher education, Arzie has extensive experience in program development for diverse student populations and in the recruitment and retention of underrepresented and first-generation college students.